 What are the causes of deforestation?

 Agriculture is the main driver of deforestation.
 Eighty per cent of global forest loss is due to converting forests to farmland to produce agricultural commodities, such as beef, palm oil, soy, cocoa, rubber, coffee and timber which are largely exported.

 Agricultural deforestation is driven by increased global demand for such commodities, government policies to stimulate that demand, and trade and finance policies that facilitate their expansion and sale.

 Other causes include illegal logging, mining and poor forest management.

 Deforestation has different causes depending on the country.

-All solutions, however, must centre on improving forest and land governance (including ensuring government policies have strong buy-in from local communities, NGOs and farmers), respecting Indigenous Peoples’ land rights- and reducing overall demand for commodities (focussing on the most damaging industries, meat, dairy and biomass).
+All solutions, however, must centre on improving forest and land governance (including ensuring government policies have strong buy-in from local communities, NGOs and farmers), respecting Indigenous Peoples’ land tenure and reducing overall demand for deforestation-linked commodities (focusing on the most damaging industries, meat, dairy and biomass).